Healthy Homes Assessment Tamatea

 Fines for Failing to Comply

-Beginning on July 1st, 2021, when a brand new, renewed or varied tenancy is signed on a Tamatea rental property, all Healthy Homes compliance tasks need to be taken care of inside of 90 days.
+Beginning on July 1st, 2021, if a new or renewed tenancy is signed for a Tamatea rental property, all Healthy Homes compliance items have to be done within 90 days.

-Find the full information on the Residential Tenancies Act landlords responsibilities.
+Check out the complete details of the Residential Tenancies Act landlords responsibilities.

-Healthy homes are important
+Healthy homes matter

-What are the reasons why Healthy Homes Compliance so Important?
+What are the reasons why Healthy Homes Compliance so important?

 healthy homes assessment compliance